-- Evaluation forms are required for any regularly scheduled course; for more information, see the end of this page.
+- ACE online evaluation forms are required for any regularly scheduled course.

 - After logging in through ICON, students and instructors will see the evaluation dashboard.
 Students will find their evaluations for all of their UI courses using the online system listed on this one page.

-- Each instructor is able to access their course evaluation results around three days after grades are posted.
-At the same time that instructors can view the results of the evaluations, DEOs and key departmental administrators (or a delegate) may also review evaluation results, but generally these results are highly confidential.
+- Instructors are able to access their course evaluation results around three days after grades are posted.
+At the same time that instructors can view the results of the evaluations, DEOs (or a delegate) may also review evaluation results, but generally these results are highly confidential.

-- All results from course evaluations are accessible to the instructor as long as the instructor has a valid HawkID and password, providing easy access to these materials online.
+- All results from course evaluations are accessible to the instructor as long as the instructor has a valid HawkID and password, with access to these materials available online.
 Evaluation results should also be downloaded and saved by the instructor or by the department.
 (See below for more information on the use and keeping of online evaluation forms.)

 Best Practices for Student Evaluation of Teaching

 Procedures for evaluation must ensure that student evaluations are anonymous and uninfluenced by the instructor.